 The artwork of Stanley Bleifeld, given to Brookgreen Gardens by his widow, Naomi (“Nicky”), will be installed in the gallery by the end of January 2017.
 Nicky Bleifeld also gave the lead gift to construct the gallery in his memory.
 Although Stanley Bleifeld was renowned for his sculptures depicting the human figure, he was also known for his sculptures in the round and bas-reliefs depicting landscapes and ocean waves.
 Brookgreen’s Marine Relief on the exterior wall of the Jennewein Gallery is a prime example of Stanley’s genius in this subject matter.

-Brookgreen Gardens, a National Historic Landmark and non-profit organization, is located on US Hwy.
-17 between Murrells Inlet and Pawleys Island, SC, and is open to the public daily.
+Brookgreen Gardens, a National Historic Landmark and non-profit organization, is located on US 17 between Murrells Inlet and Pawleys Island, South Carolina, and open to the public daily.

 For more information, visit our web site at (www.brookgreen.org) or call 843/235-6000.